 - 1. Turn the transmitter switch on.
-The status LED on the transmitter should be solid green (not flashing). - 2.
-Elevate the model so that the rear tires are off the ground.
-If you are holding the model, grip it firmly.
+The status LED on the transmitter should be solid green (not flashing). - Elevate the model on a block or a stand so that all the tires are off the ground.
 Make sure your hands are clear of the moving parts of the model. - 3.
 Plug the battery pack in the model into the speed control. - Press and release the EZ-Set button on the speed control to turn the model on.
 The speed control's LED will glow red.
 To turn the speed control off, press the EZ-Set button until the LED turns off.

 Note: If the LED shines green after the speed control is turned on, Low-Voltage Detection is activated.
 This may cause poor performance from NiMH battery packs.
 Make sure to turn the Low-Voltage Detection on when using LiPo batteries.
 Never use LiPo batteries while Low-Voltage Detection is turned off.
-See page 20 for more information.
+See page 18 for more information.